rotorz/unity3d-reorderable-list/docs/topics/Subscribing-to-item-inserted-and-removing-events.md

-﻿# Subscribing to item inserted and removing events

-This example demonstrates how to subscribe to events by creating a local instance of the list control.
+﻿This example demonstrates how to subscribe to events by creating a local instance of the list control.
 It is also necessary to instantiate the appropriate list adaptor which can be cached alongside list control instance.